jdoleary/Spellmasons/docs/CriticalPath.md

 - Packaged in Electron App
 - Able to loop the game indefinitely with satisfying difficulty curve
 - Enough random elements that different playthroughs feel somewhat unique

-## Thoughts
-Don't get stuck on feature creep.
-Finish the game and get it out so you can move on

-I will succeed with iterating on making many games similar to each other because I will continue to get better at them.
-I must prioritize shipping and use hard deadlines to cut features so I don't get stuck with a forever project.

-## Advice from Elon:
-1. Make your requirements less dumb.
-Everyone is wrong sometimes even smart people, and your requirements are definitely dumb
-2. Try very hard to delete the part or process.
-If you're not occasionally adding things back in then you're not deleting enough.
-3. Simplify or optimize.
-Note: It's the third step for a reason.
-Possibly the most common error of a smart engineer is to optimize a thing that should not exist.
-4. Accelerate cycle time.
-You're moving too slowly, go faster.
-5. Automate

-## Advice from GMTK:
-- Players must be rewarded or forced to do something risky and fun or they'll do something easy and boring.
-- If something is at the heart of your game, it needs to shine through in every aspect.